 Somehow Terence found himself juggling photography assignments with websites, mainly for restaurants.
 And after chef and restaurateur friends started asking for help with their Cambodia trips, I began crafting bespoke itineraries and planning trips.

 Not long after that we were hosting Travel and Food Writing and Photography Retreats and Cambodia Culinary Tours, and we launched Grantourismo Media and Siem Reap Retreats.
 (Incidentally, we’ve just announced more 2017 dates.)

 I’m exhausted just thinking about it all and everything that we’ve done in these 18 years abroad – especially knowing that I’ve left so much out of this story.
 And that’s why I’m closing this very weighty tome, pulling out the pages we love, and starting another slim, streamlined text.

-While we’ll continue to write and shoot stories for the publications we really love, this is the year we get even more pickier about which who we work for.
+While we’ll continue to write and shoot stories for the publications we really love, this is the year we get even more pickier about which publications we write for.
 The same goes for travel brands, and let’s face it: nobody in travel is offering the kind of dream jobs to bloggers anymore that HomeAway did.
 It’s the 20-something self-absorbed Instagram influencers with their selfie poles, bare butts and legs dangling over cliffs that are getting paid to travel the world.
 And we know that you, our readers, expect a lot more from your travel content than that.